civican/legisinfo/44-1/bills/S-211/bill_text.md

 Subparagraph 132(1)(m)(i.1) of the `Customs Tariff` is replaced by the following:

-amending that tariff item to exclude goods that are mined, manufactured or produced wholly or in part by forced labour or **child labour as those terms are defined in section 2 of the *Fighting Against Forced Labour and Child Labour in Supply Chains Act*,** from that tariff item, or prescribing the conditions under which such goods may be excluded from that tariff item,
+amending that tariff item to exclude goods that are mined, manufactured or produced wholly or in part by forced labour or child labour as those terms are defined in section 2 of the *Fighting Against Forced Labour and Child Labour in Supply Chains Act*, from that tariff item, or prescribing the conditions under which such goods may be excluded from that tariff item,

-> **Explanatory Note**:
-> Text of relevant portions of subsection 132(1):
-> *Existing Text*:
-> > The Governor in Council may, on the recommendation of the Minister, make regulations
-> >
-> > for the purposes of tariff item No. 9897.00.00,
-> >
-> > amending that tariff item to exclude goods that are mined, manufactured or produced wholly or in part by forced labour from that tariff item, or prescribing the conditions under which such goods may be excluded from that tariff item,

 ### Section 27

 The reference to "Goods mined, manufactured or produced wholly or in part by forced labour" set out in the Description of Goods of tariff item No. 9897.00.00 in the List of Tariff Provisions set out in the schedule to the Act is replaced by the following:

-Goods mined, manufactured or produced wholly or in part by forced labour **or child labour as those terms are defined in section 2 of the *Fighting Against Forced Labour and Child Labour in Supply Chains Act***;
+Goods mined, manufactured or produced wholly or in part by forced labour or child labour as those terms are defined in section 2 of the *Fighting Against Forced Labour and Child Labour in Supply Chains Act*;

-> **Explanatory Note**:
-> Existing text of relevant portion of the Schedule:
-> *Existing Text*:
-> > *Goods mined, manufactured or produced wholly or in part by forced labour;*

 ## Coming into Force